-Every day people ask me, “How much should I budget for a CT Scanner?”
-Unfortunately, it's just too broad of a question.
-It's a little like asking how much a car costs.
-A Ford Pinto isn’t going to cost you much (you may even be able to pull one off my neighbor’s front lawn for free) but that Maserati is going to put a slightly larger dent in your pocketbook.
+People ask our team daily, “How much does a CT scanner cost?”
+That's kind of a broad question as there are many factors at play- a little like asking how much a home costs.
+A pop-up camper isn’t going to cost you much (you may even be able to pull one off my neighbor’s front lawn for free) but that Tudor mansion is going to put a far larger dent in your pocketbook.

 What types of studies will you be performing?

-This will help us narrow down on how many slices per rotation your scanner will take.
+This will help us narrow down how many slices per rotation your scanner will need to take.
 For example, if you are performing a lot of cardiac studies you should probably buy a 64-slice CT due to the constant motion of the heart.
-Whereas angio and perfusion studies can often be done effectively with a 4-slice scanner.
+On the other hand, angio and perfusion studies can often be done effectively with a 4-slice scanner.
 Answering this question will also determine if you need a unique software option (cardiac, fluoro, perfusion, etc).

 Do you have a preferred manufacturer?

 GE, Siemens, Toshiba, and Philips are the four biggest names in CT manufacturing.
 If you're only interested one of them, you’ve just eliminated 75% of your options.
-That may be worth doing if your tech is trained on all GE or if your radiologist is a diehard Siemens apologist... but in general, try to keep your options open.
+That may be worth doing if your tech is trained on all GE or if your radiologist is a diehard Siemens apologist... but in general, try to keep an open mind.
 For example- GE is usually about 30% more expensive to purchase than its counterparts but, in many places, can be less expensive to maintain.
-Considerations like this will help you look not just at a CTs sticker price, but also the cost of owning it for years to come.
+Considerations like this will help you look not just at a CT's sticker price, but also the cost of owning it for years to come.

 Does the system you're considering meet federal standards?

 For those purchasing a system for use in the US, it will be important to make sure that any prospective system meets NEMA standard XR-29.
 Legislation tied to these standards will affect your reimbursements.

 What is your budget?